 - location of aortic arch

-- location of stomach bubble / liver
+- locations of stomach bubble and liver

 - 1. Maldjian PD, Saric M. Approach to dextrocardia in adults: review.
 AJR Am J Roentgenol.
 2007;188 (6): S39-49. doi:10.2214/AJR.06.1179 - Pubmed citation